Paid Student Internship at Start-Ups Program

 About Our Sponsor

-Thanks to the generosity of the ECenter's friends and sponsors, each summer up to fifteen UNH Durham students from any college or major can get hands-on experience working at a start-up company.
+Thanks to the generosity of the ECenter's friends and sponsors, each summer up to ten UNH Durham students from any college or major can get hands-on experience working at a start-up company.
 Our sponsors are generous UNH alumni donors.
 Priority is given to UNH alumni start-ups.
 We recognize that not all students have the “a-ha" idea right away and/or they want to learn about and understand the inner workings of a start-up and help in the building process.
 Our internship program provides that experience.
 This opportunity is open to freshmen, sophomores, and juniors.

 What Our Students and Start-Ups Have To Say